guadalazzo/comeOn/README.md

 ### 3. Terms and Conditions Screen

-A & B - Reads and clicks continue, when it happens sends this info to the backend updating the user
+A & B - The users Read and click to continue, when it happens sends this info to the backend updating the user

    <img src="public/terms.png" width="200">
    <br/>